winitzki/scall/tutorial/programming_dhall.md

 However, it turns out that this technique is insufficient.
 For greatest fixpoints, the requirement of having `Applicative12` turns out to be too strong for some `F`.
 For example, the pattern bifunctor `F a b = Either a (Pair b b)` defines binary trees carrying data in leaves.
-But implementing `bizip2` (required for `Applicative12`) is impossible for this `F`.
+But implementing `bizip` (required for `Applicative12`) is impossible for this `F`.
 In one of the required pattern-matching cases, we would need to implement a function of type `a → Pair t t → Either (Pair a b) (Pair (Pair s t) (Pair s t))`.
 This is not possible as we cannot create values of unknown types `b` or `s` from scratch.

 For least fixpoints (`C a = LFix (F a)`), the technique based on `Applicative1` gives in many cases an `Applicative` evidence for `C` that loses information and is not useful in applications (for instance, a `zip` implementation that, when applied to two sequences, does not iterate over the second sequence).

-A solution  is
-to impose a  requirement for `F` that is weaker than the requirement of having `Applicative1` or `Applicative12`.
+A solution is to impose a  requirement for `F` that is weaker than the requirement of having `Applicative1` or `Applicative12`.
-A suitable weaker requirement is to have a method we  call    `bizipP`, with the following  type signature:
+A suitable weaker requirement is to have a method we will call `bizipP`, having the type signature:

 ```dhall
 let bizipP : F a (L a) → F b (L b) → F (Pair a b) (Pair (L a) (L b)) = ???
 ```
 Here `L` is an _arbitrary_ functor, viewed as an extra type parameter.
-Let us  define this type signature  in Dhall as a typeclass with a single method:
+Let us  define this type signature  in Dhall as a single-method typeclass `BizipP`:

 ```dhall
 let BizipP = λ(F : Type → Type → Type) → {